 We left camp early morning for our visit to Kosi Mouth.
 The KZN Parks Board Office at Kosi Bay where we had to collect our permits is 91km’s from Ndumo.
 From here it is another 16.5Km’s to the parking area at Kosi Mouth.

 The road from Ndumo to the border with Mozambique (the R22) is a good tar road.
 6Km from Manguzi you turn off to the right on a partly gravel partly sandy road that leads you to the Parks Board Office at Kosi Bay where you pay and pick up your permits to visit Kosi Mouth.
 You are not allowed to enter the Mouth area without a permit.
 From the Parks Board Office it is another 17km to the parking area at the mouth on a very sandy track through the dunes, alternatively you can take the longer route which is back to the tar road and then onwards towards the border post with Mozambique.
-800meters before the border post you turn right on a gravel road which lead you to the entrance gate for Kosi Mouth.
+800meters before the border post you turn right on a gravel road which leads you to the entrance gate for Kosi Mouth.
 From here it is a deep sand track through the dunes to the parking area.

 We opted for the sand track from Kosi Bay for the experience of doing that.
 On our return we used the gravel road option.